DaniCoco31/Predicting-Social-Media-Post-Engagement/README.md

 ## Project Workflow
 1. **Data Collection**
    - **Objective:** Collect and merge the base dataset with embedded text data.
-   - Load the original dataset and the embeddings.
+   - Gather data from multiple sources, focusing on the integration of large-scale datasets to ensure comprehensiveness.
    - Merge datasets based on common identifiers like `id` and `description`.

 2. **Data Cleaning and Wrangling**